Nagendra1997/mesibo-documentation/livestreaming.md

 You can build various types of rooms and additional features for conferencing with the same set of [group management apis](https://mesibo.com/documentation/api/backend-api/#group-management-apis)

 For example,
 - **Webinar**: One-to-many broadcast, a single publisher and muliple members.
-Admin can mute all and have additional privelages in `Javascript` y
+Admin can mute all and have additional privelages,
 - **Private Rooms**: Only invited/selecteed room members can join and publish to a group.
 - **Public Rooms**: Anyone can join and publish to group.